ComputeCanada/magic_castle/scenario.md

 `int.{cluster_name}.{domain}`

-If you own a domain, you can register the login floating IP address under this domain name manually with your registrar.
+If you own a domain, you can register the login floating IP address under `{cluster_name}.{domain}` manually with your registrar.
 An optional module following the `openstack` module in the example `main.tf` can register the domain name if your domain's nameservers are administred by CloudFlare.

-Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.
+Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

 #### `nb_nodes`

-`nb_nodes` defines how many compute nodes virtual machines will be created.
-This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave space for a management and a login node).
+`nb_nodes` defines how many compute node instances will be created.
+This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave room for a management and a login node).

 This variable can be modified at any point of your cluster lifetime.
 Terraform will manage the creation or destruction of the virtual machines for you.
-It is therefore possible to start with 0 compute nodes, build the cluster, and later add more.
+It is therefore possible to start with 0 compute nodes, build the cluster, and add more later.

-Modifying this variable after the cluster is built only affect the number of compute nodes at next `terraform apply`.
+Modifying this variable after the cluster is built only affects the number of compute nodes at next `terraform apply`.

 #### `nb_users`